WordPress: The Premium CMS That Transforms Your Website

 Choosing the right CMS for your business — a practical guide

 The CMS you pick shapes how quickly your team can publish, how the site grows, and what you’ll pay over time.
-This guide explains what a CMS does, compares the main types and platforms, and gives practical criteria so UK small businesses can choose with confidence.
-We focus on the local issues that matter — GDPR, UK hosting options and typical small‑business budgets in Surrey, Hampshire and Berkshire — and show how WordPress, Shopify and Wix differ in control, cost and flexibility.
-You’ll see the key selection factors (ease of use, scalability, security, integrations and total cost of ownership), a side‑by‑side platform comparison, and clear next steps for migration, design and ongoing maintenance.
+This guide explains what a CMS is, compares the main types and platforms, and provides practical criteria to help UK small businesses choose with confidence.
+We focus on the local issues that matter — GDPR, UK hosting options, and typical small‑business budgets in Surrey, Hampshire, and Berkshire — and show how WordPress, Shopify, and Wix differ in control, cost, and flexibility.

 By the end, you’ll have a simple decision framework and realistic actions to get a CMS live with minimal disruption.